1,000+ Opportunities

 America's Seed Fund NSF SBIR Phase I is a grant from the National Science Foundation that provides non-dilutive seed capital of up to ,000 to early-stage startups for research and development of deep technologies based on discoveries in fundamental science and engineering.
 Since 1977, the program has funded approximately 400 companies per year across nearly all technology areas and markets, including artificial intelligence, energy, medical devices, robotics, and semiconductors.
 NSF takes no equity in funded companies, allowing founders to retain full control over their team, direction, and intellectual property.
 Applications are evaluated based on technological innovativeness, commercial potential, and possible societal impact.
 Eligibility is limited to for-profit U.S. small businesses with fewer than 500 employees.
 The program encourages participation from first-time entrepreneurs across all 50 states and U.S. territories.

-Digital Health (DH) SBIR/STTR is sponsored by National Science Foundation (NSF).
-This program supports entrepreneurs and startups in developing innovative digital health technologies to improve physical or mental well-being, increase independence, and enhance healthcare delivery by improving efficiency, reducing costs, or improving outcomes.
-Technologies applying AI in healthcare, smart medical devices, and solutions for aging/disabled populations are included.
+Digital Health (DH) Topic is sponsored by National Science Foundation (NSF) SBIR/STTR.
+Supports entrepreneurs and startups at the earliest stages of developing innovative digital health technologies that improve physical or mental well-being, increase independence and quality of life, or improve healthcare delivery.
+Technologies applying AI in healthcare, smart/connected medical devices, and assistive technologies are included.

 The NSF FDT-BioTech program (NSF 24-561) supports interdisciplinary research at the intersection of AI, computational modeling, and biomedical innovation by funding the mathematical and engineering foundations behind digital twins and synthetic data for healthcare applications.
 Digital twins — computational replicas of biological systems, patients, or medical devices — require advanced AI and machine learning methods for their development, calibration, and deployment.
 The program funds research on methods and algorithms relevant to digital twins and synthetic humans, including AI-driven in silico evaluation of medical devices and treatments.
 Projects must be inherently interdisciplinary, combining expertise in mathematics, engineering, computer science, and biomedical domains.
 Collaborative projects across multiple organizations are encouraged and can receive up to $1 million in total funding over up to 3 years.
 The program is administered by multiple NSF directorates including the Division of Mathematical Sciences and the Office of Advanced Cyberinfrastructure, reflecting its cross-cutting nature.
 The deadline recurs annually on the first Monday in May.